dhritix1999/CodingCallengeE-CommerceAPI/README.md

 # What would I improve ?

-Since I did a simple implementation, my api returns price = 0.0, for most types of wrong POST body, this can be expanded by including an **exception** package to return a message with unique messages explaining what the error is.
+Since I did a simple implementation, my api returns price = 0.0, for most types of wrong POST body, this can be corrected and expanded by including an **exception** package to return a message with unique messages explaining what the error is.
 If there were other details/entities to consider I would have gone with a different design and implementation.
 My function in the Service packages could be fineesed to improve the complexity with the use of better Java classes and code.